vespa-engine/documentation/en/tutorials/hybrid-search.md

     }
 }{% endhighlight %}</pre>

-The result of this vector based search differed from the previous sparse keyword search, with a different document ranked at the top.
+The result of this vector-based search differed from the previous sparse keyword search, with a different document ranked at the top.
 This top-ranking document, labeled as 'MED-2429', is also considered highly relevant based on the graded judgments.

 ## Evaluate ranking accuracy
+Now, we looked at two ways to retrieve and rank the results.
+Now,  we need to evaluate all 323 test queries, and then we can compare their effectiveness.

+## Hybrid